ethersync/ethersync/book/src/git-integration.md

 ## How Ethersync and Git interact

-Ethersync currently only tracks changes that you make to files in editors with an Ethersync plugin, and certain [file events](file-events.md).
+Ethersync tracks changes that you make to files in editors with an Ethersync plugin, and with [external tools](file-events.md).

-In reverse, any change to the `.git` directory and the staging area (which is in fact also tracked in the `.git` repository) is *ignored* by Ethersync.
+However, any change to the `.git` directory and the staging area (which is in fact also tracked in the `.git` repository) is *ignored* by Ethersync.
 This means that Ethersync does not sync
 - commits you create,
 - files that you stage or unstage, or
 - changes you're making to the HEAD.